michameiu/tensorflow-estimator/README.md

 Training
 --------------
-Run *school.py epochs* with the number of epochs required.
+Run *school.py* with the number of epochs required.

     python school.py 10